juliohm1978/kubernetes-helper-scripts/README.md

 ## Manual Installation

-To use, simply copy from `bin/*` into a known path location in your system, for example `/usr/local/bin`.
+Simply copy from `bin/*` into a known path location in your system, for example `/usr/local/bin`.
 Mark them as executable and enjoy.

 ```bash
 chmod +x bin/*